A-DONALD/AI-Classifier/README.md

    python run.py
    ```

-3. More information about the project in the user manual:
+3. More information about the project in the Wiki: [CLick Here](https://github.com/A-DONALD/AI-Classifier/wiki)